coloursofnoise/Resources/Adding-Custom-Objects-to-Ahorn.md

 data::Dict{String, Any},
 finalizer::Union{Function, Nothing}
 ```
-`func` in most cases will be YourEntity/YourTrigger, and `placement` will be one of "point"(default), "rectangle", or "line", depending on which best suits your needs.
+- `func` in most cases will be YourEntity or YourTrigger.
+- `placement` will be one of "point"(default), "rectangle", or "line", depending on which best suits your needs.
-`data` allows for placement-specific attributes to be added to the EntityData,
+- `data` allows for placement-specific attributes to be added to the EntityData.
+This is useful if you want to have multiple placements with different "default values" for your entity.
+For example, [Ahorn uses this to allow placing moon berries and winged strawberries directly](https://github.com/CelestialCartographers/Ahorn/blob/master/src/entities/strawberry.jl#L12).
-and `finalizer` allows for adding a function that is run only when the entity is placed, or the preview is updated.
+- `finalizer` allows for adding a function that is run only when the entity is placed, or the preview is updated.

 Ex:
 ```julia